Are you there? Share images, if you can safely

 In Genesee County, Jack Boyce, a 56-year-old county employee, died after collapsing Tuesday morning while operating a snow blower outside the county sheriff’s office, according to county manager Jay Gsell.

-The equivalent of a year’s worth of snow is going to pound some areas over a three-day period, Poloncarz said.
+That’s the equivalent of a year’s worth of snow that’s expected to pound some areas over a three-day period, Erie County’s Poloncarz said.

 Trapped at the fire station

 The snow left people stranded in cars and turned roadways into parking lots.
-But it also forced residents to seek shelter in unusual places.
+It also forced residents to seek shelter in unusual places.

 And as they waited, those at the fire station got a teeny weeny gift.